 - Ceramic is not recommended, as most glazes used to coat ceramic contain lead.

 - Porcelain is generally safe for brewing kombucha, as long as it is food-grade porcelain.
 Avoid porcelain pieces such as vases or decorative pottery that are not food grade.

 - Crystal contains lead.
 Do not use crystal to brew kombucha.

 - Metal is generally detrimental to kombucha.
 The only possible exception is stainless steel.
 Because it is relatively inert, some brewers feel it is a reasonable alternative to glass.
 While we do not recommend using it, some people do have success doing so.

-- For activation, be sure to follow the instructions included.
-Kombucha can be brewed in any size container, provided the correct ingredient ratios are maintained.
-When choosing a container size, consider that the length of brew time for kombucha is 7 to 30 days to brew.
-The batch size should be large enough to provide kombucha for drinking and starter tea for the next batch.
+Kombucha can be brewed in any size container, provided it is large enough to hold all the kombucha ingredients and the correct ingredient ratios are maintained.
+(When activating a dehydrated kombucha scoby, be sure to follow the ingredient amounts included in the instructions.)
+When choosing a container size, consider that the length of time for kombucha to brew is 7 to 30 days.
+The batch size should be large enough to provide kombucha for drinking plus starter tea needed for the next batch.

-- The surface area at the top of the liquid will influence the rate at which kombucha brews.
+Since the surface area at the top of the liquid will influence the rate at which kombucha brews, keep in mind the size of the surface area when choosing a container.
 A brew with a 9-inch diameter surface will culture significantly faster than a brew with a 3-inch diameter surface.
-Faster isn’t necessarily better, however, as the kombucha can achieve a strong vinegar taste in a relatively short period of time.
+While it may be tempting to speed up the fermentation process, faster isn’t necessarily better.
+If your kombucha gets fermenting too quickly, the batch may become quite vinegary in flavor.